byui-cit/wdd131/src/prove/mission-statement-2.md

 		<!-- START STEP -->
 		<h2>Organizing our thoughts.</h2>
 		<p>
-			Let's begin by creating a list of steps again to solve the problem at hand.
+			Let's begin by creating a list of steps to solve the problem at hand.
 		</p>
 		<ol>